mayjspencer/CS4433-notes/lecture2.md

-# Optimization Notes Chapter 2
+# Optimization Notes Lecture 2

 ## Sets + Notations
 x ∈ S  ,  x is an element of S